-Home to the famous and breathtaking Mezquita, Córdoba is a sublime city.
-Rich in history, architecture and Spanish charm, you can easily wander the streets and alleys for hours, soaking up the heat and atmosphere whilst stumbling upon gorgeous plazas and cool bars around every corner.
-If you’re road tripping Spain, then don’t miss Córdoba!
+Home to the famous and breathtaking Mezquita, Cordoba is a city rich in history, architecture and Spanish charm, perfect for a one day visit.
+Get lost wandering the streets and alleys, soaking up the heat and atmosphere, whilst stumbling upon hidden corners, gorgeous squares and cool bars.

-You can travel to Córdoba Spain at any time of the year.
-Cordoba in winter will be mild and unlikely to rain although the evenings will be chilly.
-Locals tend to wrap up in coats and boots, but a long sleeve top and trainers are enough on all but the worst days, of which there are few!
-Avoid summer if possible, it will be very hot and very busy!
+You can travel to Cordoba at any time of the year.
+Cordoba in winter will be mild and it’s unlikely to rain, although the evenings will be chilly.
+Locals tend to wrap up in coats and boots, but a long sleeve top and trainers are enough on all but the worst days, of which there are few.

 Spring and autumn are the best times to visit.
 There will be fewer tourists, you are likely to get better deals on accommodation and the weather will be perfect.